sriram1999s/ParaTest/README.md

 The tool takes a ```cpp``` file as its first argument.
 The file must specify all the test functions .

 The test functions must be of ```void``` return type, must not take any parameters and must be prefixed with a multiline comment ```/* test */```.
+Functions which do not fit this template will be ignored and not considered as tests.

 A test function must cause a segmentation fault to be marked as a failure.
 Use of assert statements is advised.

 An example of a test specification file is shown below: